2s3m4s5l15/burstcoin-mobile-doc/docs/index.md

 ## Controls
 * Swapping down on the balance, transaction and accounts tab leads to a refresh of the page
+* Long tap on Burst addresses opens the social share functionality
 * Double tap on Burst addresses copies them to the clipboard
-* Long tap on Burst addresses opens the social share functionality
+* Double tap on the recipient label on the send page inserts a Burst address from the clipboard
+* Tap on a transaction to open the Burst explorer showing the details of the transaction
+* Tap on the encrypted text of a transaction to open the decryption dialog

 ## Navigation
 * Accounts